x0rbl/pump-out-scoresheet-generator/README.md

 1. Open `config.txt` and follow the instructions to set the options; save the file when done
 1. Run `python3 generate.py <path of database> scores.xlsx`

 Later on, when the Pump Out database is updated with new songs or bugfixes, you will want to regenerate your score sheet.
-Use the following to create a new score sheet (`newscores.xlsx`) pre-populated with your existing scores<sup>1</sup>:
+Use the following to create a new score sheet (`newscores.xlsx`) pre-populated with your existing scores:

 `python3 generate.py <path of database> newscores.xlsx --from scores.xlsx`

-<sup>1</sup> _(Not implemented yet)_

 ## Command-line options